tpkahlon/github-unstar/README.md

 Over time, you will grow as a developer and all these starred repositories make no sense to you.
 You would prefer to keep this to bookmark certain repositories that you use on a daily basis.

-Over past year, I tried many different projects.
+Over past year, I tried many different projects that other created to unstar my repositories.
 All of them were outdated.
 Some used Ruby, Python etc. which I am not familiar with enough.
 Some used older API endpoint which makes them useless.

 I went through Github API documentation, always found it hard to track down this specific issue.
 This weekend, I sit down and explored their API documentation with clear mind again.
 Wolla, I see a light at the end of the tunnel.